Your trusted partner in cosmetic care abroad

 Is Tuberous Breast Correction Safe in Thailand?

 Yes.
 Performed at a JCI-accredited hospital by a board-certified plastic surgeon, tuberous correction in Thailand meets the same safety standards as Western centres.
-The key is selecting a surgeon with specific tuberous deformity experience — this is not standard augmentation and should not be treated as such.
+The key is selecting a surgeon with specific tuberous deformity experience; this is not standard augmentation and should not be treated as such.
 Our partner surgeons have the reconstructive training this procedure requires.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Surgeon selection is the single biggest risk-reduction factor.
 Verify your surgeon has treated tuberous deformity cases specifically, not just general breast augmentation.
 Ask to see before-and-after photos of tuberous patients with similar grades of deformity.
 A JCI-accredited hospital provides the infection control and emergency protocols needed for longer, more complex procedures.
 Pre-operative imaging helps the surgeon plan the extent of tissue release accurately.